odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

 In Odra, custom types are defined using the `#[odra::odra_type]` attribute.
-The enum can have a default value specified using the `#[default]` attribute if derive from the `Default` trait.
-The enum can be used as a state variable in a contract, and its value can be set and retrieved using the `set` and `get` functions.
-The value cannot be deleted, however it can be set using the `Default::default()` function.
+The enum can have a default value specified using the `#[default]` attribute if derived from the Default trait.
+The enum can be used as a state variable in a contract, and its value can be set and retrieved using the set and get functions.
+The value cannot be deleted; however, it can be set using the `Default::default()` function.

 <Tabs>
 <TabItem value="rust" label="Odra">